tangentyh/notes-of-tan/docs/backend/java/javaBasics.md

      - field variable shadowing — `this.` is optional, local variables can shadow instance fields
      - implicit parameter — implicit parameter `this` does not appear in the method declaration
        - can be explicitly declared as the first parameter, usually for annotations
-     - as constructor — the form `this(...)`, constructor call must be the first statement in a constructor
+     - as constructor — constructor call in the form `this(...)` must be the first statement in a constructor
    - initialization
      - implicit field initialization — fields automatically set to a default zero
      - explicit field initialization — initialize with constant value or an expression
      - initialization block
-       - can be `static` — static initialization block
+       - can be `static` — static initialization block, executed when loading the class
        - can set fields but cannot read later fields — legal to set fields defined later in the class.
 However, to avoid circular definitions, not legal to read from fields initialized later
      - execution order — runs after `super()` call or other constructor call, but before the rest of the constructor, see below
    - constructors